 Cinnamon is a pungent spice obtained from the inner bark of branches of some trees belonging to the genus Cinnamomum of the Laurel or Lauraceae family.

-Cinnamomum comprises many species including the two most widely used in Europe and the U.S., Ceylon cinnamon grows mainly in Sri Lanka, Cinnamomum Cassia is widely distributed throughout Asia, Australia and the Caribbean.
+Cinnamomum comprises many species including the two most widely used in Europe and the U.S; Ceylon cinnamon grows mainly in Sri Lanka, Cinnamomum Cassia is mostly distributed throughout Asia, Australia and the Caribbean.

 Cinnamon contains vital oils and derivatives such as coumarin, cinnamic acid and cinnamaldehyde used in both traditional and modern medicine, and was once considered a panacea in ancient Egypt as far back as 2000 BC.
-This spice is also mentioned in both the Sanskrit text and the Bible.
+Reference to cinnamon spice is in both the Sanskrit text and the Bible.

-In the West, this warming sweet spice is regarded as a simple form of food flavouring associated with special occasions and holidays.
-However, cinnamon has been revered as one of the oldest remedies, the spice was used in Chinese medicine for thousands of years as a cure for various conditions including diarrhoea, parasitic worms chills and influenza.
+Here in the West, we regard this warming sweet spice as a simple form of food flavouring associated with special occasions and holidays.
+However, since ancient times, cinnamon has been revered as one of the oldest and most potent remedies.
+The Chinese used cinnamon spice in their medicines for thousands of years; they used the spice as a cure for various conditions including diarrhoea, parasitic worms chills and influenza.

 Cinnamomum Verum, also known as Cinnamomum Zeylanicum, Ceylon cinnamon, true cinnamon, is typically more expensive to purchase than its relatives, Cassia, although both spices are of the same genus and family.
 True cinnamon is softer, breaks easily with little force, unlike cassia.
 Ceylon Cinnamon is more closely associated with the health benefits attributed to cinnamon with no real adverse effects.
 This spice contains lower levels of the cinnamon derivative coumarin which can cause liver damage if taken in excess or by sensitive individuals.